 Project managers need real-time insights into the time that team members are spending on the project so they can reallocate resources as necessary to keep costs down while ensuring the project is delivered to a high standard.
 Waiting until the end of the project to see how many hours were spent on what tasks means it’s too late to make any changes.
 If you simply don’t have this kind of granular visibility into how staff members are spending their time, you’ll never know for sure whether a project was profitable or not.

 Agency management software that accurately tracks time and updates timesheets across the entire system in real time is crucial.
 Best practice solutions let you track the time people are spending based on projects, tasks and other parameters, via quick visualizations so you can immediately see if something needs to change.

-As well as obvious project costs, there can be hidden costs in some projects.
+As well as obvious project costs, there can also be hidden expenses.
 For example, a missed deadline could come with a financial penalty.
 If you’re not hitting deadlines every time, your clients may take their business elsewhere.
-To determine the profitability of a project, you need to understand whether that project was completed on time and within budget.
+To determine the profitability of a project for your agency, you need to understand whether that project was completed on time and within budget.